Bulgaria–United States relations: Bulgaria and the United States after 9/11

 Bulgaria joined the European Union on January 1, 2007.
 On June 11–12, 2007, President George W. Bush visited Sofia to meet with Bulgarian president Georgi Parvanov, to discuss greater military and political cooperation.
 President Bush praised Bulgaria for its democratic government and ethnic tolerance, which he said could serve as a model for other countries in the Balkans.

 In 2007 U.S. Ambassador John Beyrle toured several cities in the United States with Bulgarian Ambassador to the United States Elena Poptodorova, to encourage more American investment in Bulgaria.
-He also encouraged the Bulgarian Government step up its fight against corruption and organized crime.
+He also encouraged the Bulgarian Government step up its fight against corruption and organized crine.

-Bulgaria continues to participate actively in military missions and to have a close security partnership with the U.S., NATO and the European Union.
+Bulgaria continues to participate actively in military missions and to have a close security partnership with NATO and the European Union.
 As of October 2007, Bulgaria had 380 soldiers taking part in the NATO Mission in Afghanistan; 152 soldiers serving with the U.S.-led coalition in Iraq; 35 to 40 soldiers serving on a NATO mission in Kosovo; and about one hundred soldiers on an EU-led mission in Bosnia.

 The U.S. Summer Work-Travel Program is another important part of the relationship between the two countries.
 In 2007, about ten thousand Bulgarian students received visas for summer jobs across the United States.